reddit/mcsauna/README.md

 # mcsauna

 mcsauna allows you to track the hottest keys on your memcached instances, reporting back in a graphite-friendly format.
-Regexes can be specified to group similar keys into the same bucket, for high-cardinality memcached instances, or tracking lots of keys over time.
+Regexps can be specified to group similar keys into the same bucket, for high-cardinality memcached instances, or tracking lots of keys over time.